ce-videoxogos-muralla/Arcade_muralla/README.md

-# Arcade_muralla
+# Arcade Muralla Project
-We are going to build an arcade machine for our school, just for fun
+We are going to build an arcade machine for our school, just for fun!